amherstiadoctor/8Puzzle-Solver-BFS-A-Star-DFS/README.md

 Default board configuration: <br />
 ![What it looks like when ran](uponRunning.png)

-When Solve button is clicked: <br />
+When Solve button and next button is clicked: <br />
 ![What it looks like when solve button clicked](whenSolveClicked.gif)